 Not all rabbis have agreed with this willfully wrong interpretation.
-In a strongly worded 14th century commentary, Rabbi Moshe Kohen ibn Crispin responded to this theory:
+In a strongly worded 14th century commentary, Rabbi Moshe Kohen ibn Crispin said:

 “[In contrast to those] having inclined after the stubbornness of their own hearts and their own opinion, I am pleased to interpret the parasha [Isaiah 53] in accordance with the teachings of our rabbis, of the King Messiah… and adhere to the literal sense.
 Thus I shall be free from forced and far-fetched interpretations of which others are guilty.”

-Moses Alshech, a 16th century rabbi, preacher, and Bible commentator also affirmed the original intent of the passage.
-He said, “Our rabbis with one voice accept and affirm the opinion that the prophet [Isaiah] is here [chapter 53] speaking of the Messiah.”
+Similarly, Moses Alshech, a 16th century rabbi, preacher, and Bible commentator also said, “Our rabbis with one voice accept and affirm the opinion that the prophet [Isaiah] is here [chapter 53] speaking of the Messiah.”

 The following quotes are gleaned from traditional rabbinic sources, such as the Talmud (oral law):

 “He, Messiah, shall intercede for man’s sins, and the rebellious, for his sake, shall be forgiven.”
 (Jerusalem Targum on Isaiah 53:12)